Mona Lisa remains an enigma as body parts prove inconclusive

-ROME Italian researchers said on Thursday they might have found bone fragments belonging to the woman immortalised by Leonardo da Vinci in his acclaimed "Mona Lisa" portrait.
+ROME Italian researchers said on Thursday they might have found bone fragments belonging to the woman immortalized by Leonardo da Vinci in his acclaimed "Mona Lisa" portrait.

 However, the limits of current technology made it impossible to say for certain whether they had discovered the remains of Lisa Gherardini, who is thought to have sat for Leonardo and who was the wife of Florentine silk merchant Francesco del Giocondo.